JosuaKrause/WikipediaInfos/README.md

        1 Journal_of_Machine_Learning_Research
        1 Journal_of_Statistical_Software

+Shows the authors that edited Journal_of_Artificial_Intelligence_Research.

 `./show_page.sh "Journal_of_Artificial_Intelligence_Research"`

+Shows the authors that only edited articles in the category Mathematics and are not bots.
+Note that this operation takes a while.

 `./show_unique.sh -a "Category:Mathematics" | grep -v "[Bb][Oo][Tt]" | ./get_authors_count.sh | sort -gr | less`